-Code and number of the effect of learning in accordance with standards of learning the importance of verbal and non-verbal communication in the process of communicating with the patient and the concept of trust in interaction with the patient.
+Code and number of the effect of Effects in the field of: (in accordance with appendix to the Regulation of Minister of Science and Higher education from 26th of July 2019) earning in accordance with standards of earning (nowledge - Gradı uate knows and understands: D.W6 the importance of verbal and non-verbal communication in the process of communicating with the patient and th concept of trust in interaction with the patient.
+D.W6 Skills- Graduate i concept of trust in interaction with the patient.